Shift share can be found in the Industry Table, Occupation Table, and Program Table in Analyst and Developer.

 Using Shift Share Analysis

 The basic use of shift share is to prevent a hasty and inaccurate interpretation of raw job growth numbers.
+Here are some ways that shift share can explain a region’s industrial growth:

-- An industry may be declining in a region, but shift share reveals that it is declining even faster at the national level — and thus the regional industry is actually outperforming the nation by stemming job loss.
+- An industry may be declining in a region, but shift share reveals that it is declining even faster at the national level–and thus the regional industry is actually outperforming the nation by stemming job loss.
 Or, the industry may be growing nationally, indicating that the region faces some disadvantage that is causing localized job loss in a nationally growing industry.
 If it is significant, this disadvantage should be investigated further.